AlexGidarakos/crudeWWWutils/README.md

 crudeWWWutils
 =============

-A collection of Bash scripts for quick website cleanup/backup/restore
+A collection of Bash scripts for quick website cleanup, backup and restore